nycmeshnet/docs/content/diy/_index.md

 There is a channel in Slack- #diy-install-support where you can ask questions.
 We can guide you on what hardware to buy, and what is the likely best connection to a nearby antenna.

-For DIY, you should still [fill in our join form](https://nycmesh.net/join).
-This will give you a request number (or node number) which you will need for your install.
+For DIY, you must still [fill in our join form](https://nycmesh.net/join).
+This will give you a request number (aka "node number") which you will need for your install.
 It will also get you in our system so we can give you advice and look for line-of-sight connections.

-For a quick check for line-of-sight you can use our [line-of-sight tool](https://los.nycmesh.net).
+For a quick check of line-of-sight you can use our [line-of-sight tool](https://los.nycmesh.net).
 Put in your address and it will show you which hubs you might be able to connect to.

 Our general install advice is here in [the docs](../installs/)